 Currently, the platform is available in 197 countries, operates in 15 languages, and supports more than 87 currencies.
 This makes it a perfect payment processing solution if you’re constantly receiving payments overseas.

 With 2Checkout, you’ll only have to pay 2.9% + $0.30 per transaction.
-You won’t have to pay for set-up, recurring, or monthly fees, making it an affordable solution for many eCommerce businesses.
+In addition, you won’t have to pay for set-up, recurring, or monthly fees, making it an affordable solution for many eCommerce businesses.

 Ever thought of accepting customer payments using your phone?
 Look no further as Square is here to answer your call.
 Square is an innovative and versatile payment solution that lets businesses accept payments through its mobile card reader.
 This means that you can convert your phone as a point-of-sale (POS) with no additional charges.